 Your pet was not born with fleas and ticks.
 Your pet picked up fleas and ticks from the environment, and they will pick them up again unless you take action.
 Because over 95% of the flea population exists as eggs, larvae, or pupae in carpet and grass, tackle fleas and ticks right in the carpet and grass.
+The best time to start a flea control indoor program is in the late spring, prior to an infestation, since adult fleas comprise only 5% of the total flea population.
+To contain an active flea infestation, fleas must be controlled at every stage.

 Pets with flea allergies don’t improve unless fleas are removed from the home and yard.
 When pets spend 90% of their time indoors, focus your flea prevention efforts on the indoors, but it’s important to also include general outdoor flea and tick control (if you have a yard or patio).